WorldVistA/docker-vista/README.md

 | `./Common/vehu6piko.sh`             | GTM-YDB        | Add Korean ICD-10 to VEHU instance |

 ### Installing SQL Mapping
-SQL Mapping of FileMan Files is in development at https://gitlab.com/YottaDB/DBMS/YDBOcto.
+SQL Mapping of FileMan Files is at https://gitlab.com/YottaDB/DBMS/YDBOcto.
 SQL Mapping is supported only for YottaDB.
 There are some special command line arguments that are required for proper running:

 #### Installation Command Line flag